Amandine Pierre-Louis: Sky Blue FC

+AaB

+Following her departure from the NWSL, Pierre-Louis has said she made a longstanding personal goal of playing professionally in Europe a reality, first with FC Metz in France before later moving to Denmark.
+Discussing her move to Danish club AaB, she said the organization worked to provide equal opportunities to its men's and women's programs, and described her time there positively, citing strong relationships with teammates.

 International career

 Pierre-Louis has represented Canada at various youth levels.
-She was part of Canada's U-17 Team for the 2012 CONCACAF Women's Under-17 Championship and the 2012 FIFA U-17 Women's World Cup Azerbaijan.
-Pierre-Louis, whose father hails from Haiti, was named to Canada's team for the 2014 FIFA U-20 Women's World Cup Canada.
+She was part of Canada's U-17 Team for the 2012 CONCACAF Women's U-17 Championship and the 2012 FIFA U-17 Women's World Cup in Azerbaijan.
+Pierre-Louis, was named to Canada's U-20 team for the 2014 FIFA U-20 Women's World Cup in Canada.

 Pierre-Louis received her first senior Canada women's national soccer team call-up in January 2017 for a training camp in Los Angeles.
-Pierre-Louis has not yet been capped by Canada and still remains eligible to file a one-time switch with FIFA in order to play for Haiti, which she qualifies through her father.
+She was eligible to file a one-time switch with FIFA in order to play for Haiti, which she qualifies through her father.
+Pierre-Louis has said an ACL injury sustained around February 2020 affected her ability to pursue a senior call-up at the time, and said she remained focused on her own conditioning and performance in hopes of eventually being selected.

 In June 2023, Pierre-Louis was called up to the Haiti women's national team.